craigulliott/dsl_compose/README.md

         other than making calls to `for_method`
       DESCRIPTION

+      # Within a `for_dsl` block you can determine if a specific DSL method was used
+      # with the `method_called?` method.
+This method will return true if the method was
+      # used, otherwise it will return false.
+If a method with the provided name does not
+      # exist for the DSL, then an error will be raised.
+      was_some_method_name_used = method_called? :some_method_name

       # `for_method` accepts a method name or an array of method names and will
       # yield it's provided block once for each time a method with this name is
       # executed within the DSL.